mohanadHaji/WhatsappApis/README.md

 **Important Notes:**

-* Ensure your PostgreSQL server is running and accessible.
+* Ensure your MsSql server is running and accessible.
 * Verify that the connection string in `appsettings.Development.json` is correct.
-* If you modified the default PostgreSQL port or configuration, update the connection string accordingly.
+* If you modified the default MsSql port or configuration, update the connection string accordingly.